Confessions from a Holiday Camp

-Confessions from a Holiday Camp is a 1977 British comedy film.
-It is the last film in the series which began with Confessions of a Window Cleaner.
+Confessions from a Holiday Camp is a 1977 British comedy film directed by Norman Cohen and starring Robin Askwith.
+It was written by Christopher Wood.
 The film was released in North America in 1978 under the title Confessions of a Summer Camp Counsellor.
+It is the last film in the series which began with Confessions of a Window Cleaner (1974).

 Plot

 Timmy Lea and his brother-in-law Sidney Noggett are working as entertainment officers at Funfrall, a typical British holiday camp.
 The staff are lazy and inefficient, preferring to laze by the pool rather than organise activities for the holiday campers.
 A new owner, Mr. Whitemonk, an ex-prison officer, takes over the camp and is determined to install discipline into the staff.
 He is on the verge of dismissing Timmy and Sidney; however, Sidney's suggestion of organising a beauty contest changes his mind.